 Time of Day Sources

 In addition to the above ToD references, Network Time Protocol (NTP) and Inter-Range Instrumentation Group (IRIG) time code type B are suitable sources for ToD.
 NTP is an IP-only protocol, suitable for ToD delivery, with accuracy in the range of single-digit milliseconds.
 NTP is discussed below.
 IRIG-B is typically an in-building-only ToD technology with an accuracy of about one millisecond.
 It is possible for IRIG-B to reach better than one millisecond accuracy, given equipment support and careful attention to the design of the distribution system.
-Most available telecommunications equipment does not support IRIG-B.
+However, most available telecommunications equipment does not support IRIG-B.

 Most modern packet network equipment is compatible with NTP and requires a ToD source for accurate sequence-of-event tagging.
 Sources for NTP include the Internet (many sources) or stand-alone NTP time servers, which utilities can install in their network operations centers (NOC) or control center facilities.
 Stand-alone NTP time servers use GNSS as their reference for an accurate ToD source.